artandmath/AssetManager/README.md

 ## Todo - long term
 - Project roadmap
 - Ground up re-write: using the Nuke panel Asset Manager prototype as a guide.
-- Hooks for non-core functionality. eg - color code versions, group assets, version to latest, version to current, non-token spreadhseet columns etc.
+- Hooks for non-core functionality. eg - color code versions, group via file/token etc, version to latest, version to current, non-token spreadhseet columns etc.

 ## Known issues with prototype
 - Any cell can be updated when we really only want to update items within one column.